NBighetti/Shakeitspeare/README.md

 # :beer: Shakeitspeare :beer:
 Shakespeare walks into a bar...and once intoxicated, spews beautiful, nonsensical poetry!

-A makov-chain random poem generator using the Shakeitspeare API.
+A markov-chain random poem generator using the Shakeitspeare API.